crystal-lang/rfcs/text/0007-event_loop-refactor.md

 ## Reference-level explanation

-The new `EventLoop` interface consits of individual module interfaces which defines operations on the event loop related to a specific concept.
+The new `EventLoop` interface consists of individual module interfaces which defines operations on the event loop related to a specific concept.
-The `run` and `interrupt` methods are shown for completenes, but they are part of [RFC 0002](https://github.com/crystal-lang/rfcs/pull/2) ([#14568](https://github.com/crystal-lang/crystal/pull/14568)).
+The `run` and `interrupt` methods are shown for completeness, but they are part of [RFC 0002](https://github.com/crystal-lang/rfcs/pull/2) ([#14568](https://github.com/crystal-lang/crystal/pull/14568)).

 ```cr